 How to Import, Read, and Manipulate Excel Data in C#

 Many C# developers encounter a common challenge when trying to read Excel sheet files: their trusty StreamReader, which works perfectly for text files, fails mysteriously with Excel documents.
-If you've attempted to read Excel file using StreamReader in C# only to see garbled characters or exceptions, you're not alone.
+If you've attempted to read Excel files using StreamReader in C# only to see garbled characters or exceptions, you're not alone.
 This tutorial explains why StreamReader can't handle Excel files directly and demonstrates the proper solution using IronXL without Excel Interop.

 The confusion often arises because CSV files, which Excel can open, work fine with StreamReader.
 However, true Excel files (XLSX, XLS) require a fundamentally different approach.
 Understanding this distinction will save you hours of debugging and lead you to the right tool for the job.
+For DevOps engineers deploying applications in Docker containers or Kubernetes environments, this becomes especially critical since native dependencies can complicate containerization.

 Why Can't StreamReader Read Excel Files?

 StreamReader is designed for plain text files, reading character data line by line using a specified encoding.
 Excel files, despite their spreadsheet appearance, are actually complex binary or ZIP-compressed XML structures that StreamReader cannot interpret.
+Modern XLSX files follow the Office Open XML standard, while older XLS files use a proprietary binary format.

 static void Main(string[] args)